limbforge/LimbForge/README.md

 2.You will need to have the most reccent version of xcode & xcode developer tools installed.

 3.You will also need to have [Postgres installed](http://postgresapp.com/) on your local before starting step 4.
-Run:
+Download and install the app, and then in your project's folder run:

 ```
 brew install libpqxx